Oratosquilla oratoria: Reproduction and life cycle

 Reproduction for Japanese mantis shrimp occurs between mature inter molt pairs.
 Female Japanese mantis shrimp achieve reproductive maturity by late spring to early summer lasting until fall while males have year round reproductive maturity.
 There are several behavioral components in its courtship.
 One mating behavior that it demonstrates is attenuation between male and female where they face each other and mutually stroke antennas for several seconds.
 They have also been found to engage in pair walking, where mates walk closely together side by side, and engage in brushing where the male brushes the female with its appendages.

 After fertilization the females spawn in the burrow and the female subsequently nurses the eggs until they hatch.
 Females devote significant periods of time to nursing their eggs and as a result rarely leave their burrows unless to feed.
 When emerging from their burrow the female carries her eggs in her maxillipeds for safekeeping.
 In the period shortly before the eggs hatch the female has been observed to neglect the eggs and feed more frequently.
 The typical embryonic life of an egg is about 14 days.
 The larvae of the Japanese mantis shrimp follows 11 larval stages with active swimming and feeding beginning in the third larval stage.
 The larval stage ends in around 32 to 51 days and the juvenile stage begins.

 In cuisine

+In Japan, the species is called shako, and commonly eaten.

-The consumption of the Japanese mantis shrimp can for the most part be only found in Japan as the price and availability of it limits its popularity abroad.
+Its consumption is mostly limited to Japan as the price and availability of it limits its popularity abroad.
 It is most tasty during the period of spring as it is their breeding season and is occasionally also eaten with its roe.
 Its texture and flavor is said to be somewhere in between eel and shrimp.

-The appearance of shako in the form of sushi began in the 1950s where it was commonly brushed with nitsume and presented as nigiri.
+The appearance of shako in the form of sushi began in the 1950s where it was commonly brushed with nitsume (eel sauce) and presented as nigirizushi.
 Shako was originally prepared by boiling it in a sugar syrup, but is now typically prepared through a slow simmer allowing its freshness to last longer.